bloomspx/smartdrop/README.md

 `/getallorders`: takes in a dict of {deviceID} and returns a list of objects containing order info

 `/neworder`: takes in a dict of {deviceID, itemName, shopName} and returns dict of {deviceID, passcode, itemName, shopName, orderDate, isDelivered, imageURL, deliveredDate}

+`/updateorder`: takes in a dict of {deviceID, passcode} and returns dict of {deviceID, passcode, itemName, shopName, orderDate, isDelivered, imageURL, deliveredDate}

 ### Hardware
 1. Installation of Ubuntu 22.04 and Python 3.10.2 on Raspberry Pi 4